 How To Store

 Many countries across Asia also eat rice cakes, but the ingredients and culinary use differ by culture.
-Therefore there is no good substitution.
+I strongly suggest not substituting Japanese mochi for other Asian varieties.